volantvm/volant/docs/3_guides/2_cloud-init.md

 - If override content/path set or inline=true, override replaces base for that document.
 - Otherwise base is kept.

-Base comes from the plugin manifest (if any).
-Override comes from per‑VM config.
+Base comes from the image manifest (if any).
+Override comes from per-VM config.

 ## Seed build